-SAFE WORK PRACTICE 4 - REPLACE CABLING IN ASBESTOS CEMENT CONDUITS OR BOXES Wet down the equipment and apply adequate cable slipping Replacement or compound to the conduits/ducts throughout the process. installation of cables Clean all ropes, rods or snakes used to pull cables after use.
+SAFE WORK PRACTICE 4 - REPLACE CABLING IN ASBESTOS CEMENT CONDUITS OR BOXES Replacement or installation of cables Wet down the equipment and apply adequate cable slipping compound to the conduits/ducts throughout the process.
+Clean all ropes, rods or snakes used to pull cables after use.
 Cleaning should be undertaken close to the point(s) where the cables exit from the conduits/ducts.
 Ropes used for cable pulling should have a smooth surface that can easily be cleaned.
 Do not use metal stockings when pulling cables through asbestos cement conduits.
 Do not use compressed air darts to pull cables through asbestos cement conduits/ducts.
-Use damp rags to clean the equipment.
-Decontaminating the Wet wipe around the end of the conduit, sections of exposed cable asbestos work area and the pulling eye at the completion of the cable pulling operation. and equipment If the rope or cable passes through any rollers, these must also be wet wiped after use.
+Decontaminating the asbestos work area and equipment Use damp rags to clean the equipment.
+Wet wipe around the end of the conduit, sections of exposed cable and the pulling eye at the completion of the cable pulling operation.
+If the rope or cable passes through any rollers, these must also be wet wiped after use.
 Wet wipe the external surface of excess cable pulled through the conduit/duct, as close as possible to the exit point from the conduit, before it is removed from the work site.
 Carefully roll or fold any plastic sheeting used to cover any surface within the asbestos work area, so as not to spill any dust or debris that has been collected.
 If required, use damp rags or an asbestos vacuum cleaner to clean any remaining visibly contaminated sections of the asbestos work area.
 Place all debris, used rags, plastic sheeting and other waste in the asbestos waste bags/container.
 Wet wipe the external surfaces of the asbestos waste bags/ container to remove any adhering dust before they are removed from the asbestos work area.
-If disposable coveralls are worn, clean the coveralls while still wearing Personal RPE using a HEPA vacuum, damp rag or fine-water spray.
-RPE can be decontamination cleaned with a wet rag or cloth. should be carried out While still wearing RPE, remove coveralls, turning them inside-out to in a designated area entrap any remaining contamination and then place them into a labelled asbestos waste bag.
+Personal decontamination should be carried out in a designated area If disposable coveralls are worn, clean the coveralls while still wearing RPE using a HEPA vacuum, damp rag or fine-water spray.
+RPE can be cleaned with a wet rag or cloth.
+While still wearing RPE, remove coveralls, turning them inside-out to entrap any remaining contamination and then place them into a labelled asbestos waste bag.
 Remove RPE.
 If non-disposable, inspect it to ensure it is free from contamination, clean it with a wet rag and store in a clean container.
+If disposable, cleaning is not required but RPE should be placed in a labelled asbestos waste bag or waste container.
 Refer to the Code of Practice: How to Safely Remove Asbestos for more information.